 Do you have a favorite color?
 Do you think you will ever paint acorns?

-Or do you prefer the acorns with spray sealer to protect them and make them have a sheen?
+Or do you prefer the acorns with a spray sealer to protect them and give them a sheen?

 How Can You Decorate with Painted Acorns?